Housing Assistance Plan & Procedures

-Citrus County was awarded approximately $1,616,897.63 from the Florida Department of Economic Opportunity (FDEO) for demolition, home replacement with elevation activities under the Community Development Block Grant – Disaster Recovery (CDBG-DR) Program related to Hurricane Hermine.
-These funds must be utilized to meet the required HUD national objectives of: benefit to low- and moderate- income (LMI) persons; aid in the prevention or elimination of slums or blight; and meet a need having a particular urgency (referred to as urgent need).
+Citrus County was awarded approximately $1,616,897.63 (County Grant Award) from the Florida Department of Economic Opportunity (FDEO) for demolition, home replacement with elevation activities under the Community Development Block Grant – Disaster Recovery (CDBG-DR) Program related to Hurricane Hermine.
+These funds must be utilized to meet the required HUD national objectives of: benefit to very low, low, and moderate income (LMI) persons (Applicant); aid in the prevention or elimination of slums or blight; and meet a need having a particular urgency (referred to as urgent need).
 CDBG-DR funding will be used to benefit and service very low to low-to-moderate income (LMI) persons within the County, including the City of Crystal River.
 Assistance will be provided in the form of a no interest deferred-payment loan.

 II.
 HOUSING REHABILITATION OBJECTIVES AND POLICIES

 The objectives of the Citrus County Housing Rehabilitation Program are: